DigitalNZ/supplejack_common/README.md

 The Supplejack Harvester Core provides the Parser DSL that is used in the [Supplejack Manager](https://github.com/DigitalNZ/supplejack_manager) and [Supplejack Worker](https://github.com/DigitalNZ/supplejack_worker).

+Full documentation on the Supplejack Stack can be found at http://digitalnz.github.io/supplejack/.

 ## Installation

 Add this line to your application's Gemfile: